BlueJackal/fragments/README.md

 To test, type `npm run test` after the server has been installed.

 To see test coverage, use `npm run coverage`.

+Testing will cover both unit tests and hurl tests.